 The greeting inside the corner storefront, introduced in July, is in sunny contrast to the scowl that brought me here.
 Waiting for my dining companion to join me gives me the chance to soak up the easy charm of the 35-seat interior and unwind with a big-city cocktail.
 Chef Bryan Sikora, 43, is relatively new to Delaware but brings with him good reviews from his time in Philadelphia, at both a.kitchen, near Rittenhouse Square, and Django, a much-missed BYOB in Queen Village.
 (In an earlier life, the native of western Pennsylvania worked as a line cook at some Washington restaurants that continue to thrive: 1789, Vidalia and Restaurant Nora.)

-2. In the simple but inviting room: high tin ceilings, reclaimed-wood floors, sheer half-curtains in the windows and a small bar over which the chef displays plywood panels he painted with sunflowers, a cow and tomatoes — an act the chef calls “my therapy” while he was heading toward launch.
+La Fia, which the chef co-owns with his wife, Andrea, takes its name from their daughter, Sofia, 2 1 / 2.
+In the simple but inviting room: high tin ceilings, reclaimed-wood floors, sheer half-curtains in the windows and a small bar over which the chef displays plywood panels he painted with sunflowers, a cow and tomatoes — an act the chef calls “my therapy” while he was heading toward launch.
 The shelves in the adjoining market hold olive oil, honey and cheeses; the

 bakery is the source of scones, pretzels and baguettes.
 Sikora says he wanted his latest creation to “be that place” where customers could find both a sophisticated meal and something good to take away.